SpellholdStudios/Trovador_REO/README.md

 #### Copyrights Information

 ###### Trovador REO is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
-It was developed by Zyraen, based on material from the game Baldur's Gate and its expansion.
+It was developed by Riojano2002, based on material from the game Baldur's Gate and its expansion.
-###### All mod content is &copy;Zyraen.
 ###### Baldur's Gate, Baldur's Gate II: Shadows of Amn and Baldur's Gate II: Throne of Bhaal &copy; TSR, Inc. The BioWare Infinity Engine is &copy; BioWare Corp.
 All other trademarks and copyrights are property of their respective owners.

 ###### This mod was created to be freely enjoyed by all Baldur's Gate players, and its content is free of rights.
 Please note that any and all redistribution and/or hosting of this mod is prohibited without permission from the authors.